 Can I get full-time pay for Uber Eats?

 The number of hours you deliver is entirely up to you as an independent contractor.
 It is possible and sometimes profitable to deliver for Uber Eats full-time.
 Understand that you are not an Uber Eats employee and thus have no benefits or guarantees related to doing so.

 Does tip baiting happen with Uber Eats?

 Customers have up to an hour after the delivery to add a tip, edit it, or delete it.
 This does allow customers to tip bait, meaning they add a tip to entice a driver to accept their delivery, then remove it afterward.
 This has been a common practice on Instacart.
 I'm only aware of one time a customer ever changed the tip amount.
 Still, other drivers report that tip baiting happens frequently.
 Uber's tip policy makes it possible for your actual pay to be less than was offered.

 Does Uber Eats take a percentage of my pay?

-Is the Uber Eats pay model based on the customer's delivery fee?
+Is Uber Eats base pay based on what the customer pays?

-No. There is no correlation to how Uber calculates what you are paid and what the customer pays.
-The Uber Eats pay model, where you're paid based on different delivery factors, incentives and customer tip, means you get paid the same whether the customer paid an $8.99 delivery fee or if they had a free delivery.
+No. There is no correlation between how Uber calculates what you are paid and what the customer pays.
+Uber Eats calculates your pay based on time and distance and not on what the customer pays.